First aid for stabbing victims to give them the best chance of survival

 - Sit or lie the person down – to manage shock and prevent them from feeling dizzy and faint – for a serious bleed, help them lie down and elevate their legs.

-- Examine the area to see if there is anything stuck in the wound – if so, do not remove it as it is likely to be stemming bleeding, apply direct pressure either side of the object.
-Most perpetrators do not leave the weapon in the victim.
+- Examine the area to see if there is anything stuck in the wound.
+If so, do not remove it as it is likely to be stemming bleeding.
+Apply direct pressure either side of the object.
+Note that most perpetrators do not leave the weapon in the victim.

-- Elevate the bleeding area above the level of the heart to slow down the bleeding (although latest guidelines no longer recommend elevation as this alone will not stop bleeding, stressing direct pressure is more important).
-New studies have now reinforced medical experience demonstrating that elevation is helpful when attempting to control bleeding.
+- Elevate the bleeding area above the level of the heart to slow down the bleeding (although latest guidelines no longer recommend elevation, as this alone will not stop bleeding).
+Moreover, they stress that direct pressure is more important.
+However, new studies have now reinforced medical experience demonstrating that elevation is helpful when attempting to control bleeding.

-- Pressure – apply direct pressure on the wound to stop the blood coming out.
+- Apply direct pressure on the wound to stop the blood coming out.

 - Dress the wound with an appropriate non-adherent dressing.